Low Doc Frequently Asked Questions

 Most of the major Banks use a Credit Scoring system.
 If the Application does not pass the Lenders minimum credit score, then the Application may be instantly declined.
 Having said this, there are a number of Lenders that DO NOT use Credit Scores (every Application is manually assessed by a Credit Assessor).
 For this reason we may suggest certain Lenders over others if we feel that your profile is likely to be at risk of failing an automated Credit Scoring system.

 No - in most cases it is a "horses for courses" situation.
-We listen to your story and we will then tell you whether the Lender you are interested in would be suitable for your circumstances.
-If not, we will suggest other Lenders and explain why we have made that recommendation.
-Bank's Policies vary greatly and you will find that some Lenders will be more suitable for you based on your current circumstances than others.
+We listen to your story and we will then help you find a suitable Lender based on your own individual circumstances.
+Lender's Policies vary greatly and you will find that some Lenders will be more suitable for you based on your current circumstances than others.
 Some examples include:

 • You may not service with one Lender but will with another